MichaelLangbein/tdl2/backend/data/wiki/interesting/electricity.md

 **Load** [W]: sum of all consumers' power-demands.

 -   in a circuit, load should equal provided power
+    -   (capacitors can dampen this a little bit)
     -   batteries provide power on demand,
     -   but wind-turbines provide power based on wind, not on demand.